seandstewart/bardly/pending/romances/the-tempest/11-player.md

 Unless I be relieved by prayer,
 Which pierces so that it assaults
 Mercy itself and frees all faults.
-As you from crimes would pardon’d be,
+As you from crimes would pardon'd be,
 Let your indulgence set me free.